saymrwulf/uhd/notes.md

-2021-04-03T19:08:00 - Minor doc updates: linking to article on quantization (uhd) 2021-04-03T05:58:00 - Late-night bugfix on financial RL environment (uhd) 2021-04-06T20:14:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd)
+2021-04-03T19:08:00 - Minor doc updates: linking to article on quantization (uhd) 2021-04-03T05:58:00 - Late-night bugfix on financial RL environment (uhd) 2021-04-06T20:14:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2021-04-06T02:31:00 - Quick fix, referencing a known issue from the official repo (uhd)